ysndr/MSc-Thesis/chapter/methodology.md

 To accommodate these goals NLS comprises three different parts as shown in [@fig:nls-nickel-structure].
 The `Linearizer` trait acts as an interface between Nickel and the language server.
 NLS implements such a `Linearizer` specialized to Nickel which registers nodes and builds a final linearization.
-As Nickel's type checking implementation was adapted to pass AST nodes to the `Linearizer`.
+Nickel's type checking implementation was adapted to pass AST nodes to the `Linearizer`.
 During normal operation the overhead induced by the `Linearizer` is minimized using a stub implementation of the trait.

 <!-- TODO: caption -->